JAndrassy/ArduinoOTA/README.md

 ATmega boards require to flash a modified Optiboot bootloader for flash write operations.
 Details are below.

+For other MCU upload over SD card is possible if the MCU has SD bootloader which can bootload the update bin from SD card.
+See the ATmega-SD example.
+Some MCU can use a second stage SD bootloader linked to the sketch as a library similar to SAMD package's SDU library.
+For upload the 'fake OTA programmer' technique can be configured.

 ## OTA Upload from IDE without 'network port'

 Some of the supported networking libraries don't have the UDP.beginMulticast function and can't start a MDNS service to propagate the network port for Arduino IDE.
 And sometimes the MDNS port is not detected for the good libraries too.
 Arduino IDE doesn't yet allow to enter the IP address.